nodejs/node/README.md

 _(Where "node-vx.y.z.tar.gz" is the name of the file you have downloaded)_

-Additionally, releases (not nightlies) have GPG signed copies of SHASUM256.txt files available as SHASUM256.txt.asc.
+Additionally, Stable and LTS releases (not Nightlies) have GPG signed copies of SHASUM256.txt files available as SHASUM256.txt.asc.
 You can use `gpg` to verify that the file has not been tampered with.

 To verify a SHASUM256.txt.asc, you will first need to import all of the GPG keys of individuals authorized to create releases.
 They are